 - Your participation in the lab sessions is mandatory. - A student who fails to attend a lab session will receive a 0 for the missed lab session. - Arrive to lab on time and prepared for the week's activity. - Students are expected to follow all safety rules and regulations.
-Safety rules and general lab policies will be covered, in detail, during the first lab meeting. - Lab sessions will be held regardless of the weather; dress appropriately. - Sturdy shoes or boots are preferred; however, sneakers are acceptable.
-Open toed shoes, high heels, sandals, crocs, and flip-flops are prohibited for safety reasons. - Surveying equipment in this class costs thousands of dollars.
-Follow handling/use instructions given before or during the labs. - Surveying requires teamwork.
-Students will work as part of a surveying team throughout the semester. - Your performance in lab will be evaluated by your teaching assistants and teammates after each lab session. - See Laboratory syllabus for complete set of Lab Policies.
+Safety rules and general lab policies will be covered, in detail, during the first lab meeting. - Lab sessions will be held regardless of the weather; dress appropriately. - The equipment in this class costs thousands of dollars.
+Follow handling/use instructions given before or during the labs. - Data collection in the field requires teamwork.
+Students will work as part of a geomatics team throughout the semester. - Your performance in lab will be evaluated by your teaching assistants and teammates after each lab session. - See Laboratory syllabus for complete set of Lab Policies.